wooorm/xdm/readme.md

 [ESM loaders](https://nodejs.org/api/esm.html#esm_loaders) are a very experimental feature in Node, slated to change.

-Still, the let projects “hijack” imports, to do all sorts of fancy things!
+Still, the feature lets projects “hijack” imports, to do all sorts of fancy things!

 **xdm** comes with experimental support for importing `.mdx` files without any compilation, using `xdm/esm-loader.js`: